GIVE A FAQ

 What if I am late?

 Passengers who miss their scheduled departure times from Nelson will be charged a $250 late fee without exception.
 If you are going to be late, call 250-352-0006.
 In addition to the late fee, late guests may be responsible for an additional helicopter charter to the lodge.
-The helicopter flight will be scheduled at the earliest convenience of Baldface lodge and High Terrain Helicopters. if you are unexpectedly late, please call the office at 250-352-0006.
+The helicopter flight will be scheduled at the earliest convenience of Baldface lodge and High Terrain Helicopters.
+If you are unexpectedly late, please call the office at 250-352-0006.

 When will I be back in Nelson?

 Guests will return to Nelson after the final day of skiing.
-December 15 – February 14: In Nelson by 4:30 p.m.
-February 15 – April 15: In Nelson by 5:30 p.m.
+December – February 14: In Nelson by 4:30 p.m.
+February 15 – April 15: In Nelson by 5:30 p.m- WEATHER DEPENDENT!

 Can Baldface help with custom travel plans?